JamesBeckmeyer/Fast-Food-Establishments-per-Capita-Compared-to-State-Obesity-Rates/README.md

 ## Fast Food and Obesity: A Geospatial Analysis
 This project investigates the relationship between the number of fast food establishments per capita and obesity rates across different U.S. states.
 The primary datasets for the fast food locations per capita per state come from NiceRx and the Centers for Disease Control and Prevention (CDC).

-The project includes data extraction, transformation, and loading (ETL), building a RESTful API, and data visualization through an interactive dashboard with a choropleth map, various charts, and the results of a Correlation Test.
+The project includes data extraction, transformation, and loading (ETL), building a  API, and data visualization through an interactive dashboard with a choropleth map, various charts, and the results of a Correlation Test.

 ## Project Structure
 ETL: Data is gathered from the NiceRx and CDC websites and stored in a PostgreSQL database.